-This section is intended to provide some illustrative examples of behaviour that could amount to Sexual Maltreatment.
-It is important to note that "the potential to be harmful to a person's sexual integrity" in the definition of Sexual Maltreatment is assessed on a reasonable objective standard; what a reasonable person would think, not the intention of the participant who engages in the behaviour.
+This section is intended to expand on the definition of Sexual Maltreatment and provides provide some illustrative examples in order of behaviour that could amount to contextualize-Sexual Maltreatment.
+It is important to note that a particular conduct would need to have "the potential to be harmful to a person's sexual integrity" in order to constitute Sexual Maltreatment the definition of Sexual Maltreatment is assessed on a reasonable objective standard; what a reasonable person would think, not the intention of the participant who engages in the behaviour.